aliencaocao/whispertrades/README.md

 # Whispertrades API Python Wrapper

 ## About
 [Whispertrades](https://whispertrades.com/) is an advanced automated options trading and backtesting platform.
 This is an **unofficial** Python wrapper for its [API](https://docs.whispertrades.com/i1-R-overview).
+It builds on `Pydantic` for strong typing support to ease development, and `requests` library for HTTP requests.

 ## Installation
 ### Using pip